Spike Lee Says #OscarsSoWhite Is ‘Why We Got Nominations’ For ‘BlacKkKlansman’

 Lee went on to say that it was due to the efforts of the two women and 2015’s #OscarsSoWhite movement complaining to the Academy that, with no people of color nominated for a major award that year, something was deeply wrong with the nomination process.

-And the Academy does appear to have listened, inviting more women, people of color and international filmmakers to join each year since, with over 2000 new invitations sent out in total since 2015.
+And the Academy does appear to have listened, inviting more women, people of color, and international filmmakers to join each year since, with over 2,000 new invitations sent out in total since 2015.

 Lee dryly noted that “it was not like that back in 1990,” the year that many think he was undeservedly passed over for a Best Picture nod for his iconic film Do The Right Thing.
-He added that the process of people of color being recognized seems run on decade-long cycles, saying “every 10 years black folks get awards.”
+He added that the process of people of color being recognized seems to run on decade-long cycles, saying “every 10 years black folks get awards.”

 “Has Hollywood discovered black people?
 And then it would be a nine-year drought,” he said.
 “So we don’t know what’s going to happen next year.
 There’s a lot of people who have been nominated, especially the filmmakers, and are they going to have a film next year?”

-Lee also noted during his acceptance speech – which he delivered before a group that included Samuel L. Jackson, Ruth E. Carter, Don Cheadle, Angela Bassett, David Oyelowo and Stephan James – that the importance of people of color seizing control of the machinery of the awards system is key.
+Lee also noted during his acceptance speech – which he delivered before a group that included Samuel L. Jackson, Ruth E. Carter, Don Cheadle, Angela Bassett, David Oyelowo, and Stephan James – that the importance of people of color seizing control of the machinery of the awards system is key.
 If films like Black Panther and BlacKkKlansman are going to be more than just another every-decade blip on the Hollywood radar, he said, people of color need to take control from Hollywood’s traditional gatekeepers.

 “Gatekeepers decide what films they’re making and what films they’re not making and if we’re not in the room we don’t got a voice,” he said.
 “If we’re not in the room it can be a drought, a feast to famine.
 We want this to be a continuation where we get our work out, we show it to the world and we demonstrate that black folks are not one monolithic group.
 We look different, think different, talk different, dress different.”